 The Enology and Viticulture Research Program is a multidisciplinary, industry-oriented program that addresses research and extension issues in grape cultivar development, production, handling, harvesting, processing, and utilization.
 The Program was established to conduct basic and applied research pertinent to both the current and long-term challenges that face the Arkansas, regional and national grape industries.

-The Food Processing Research Program mission is to develop processing technologies that minimize the environmental impact of food processing plants leading to the creation of more sustainable industrial practices.
-The program's main focus is on the research of “Green Technologies” applied to Food Processing.
-Research interests include the replacement of energy intensive processes, utilization of co-products and byproducts from the food industry, minimization of waste products, and optimization of processes.
+The mission of the Food Processing Research Program is to minimize the environmental impact of food processing that will lead to more sustainable industrial practices.
+Research interests include green technologies, alternatives to energy intensive processes, use of co-products and byproducts from the food industry, minimization of waste products, and food sustainability.

 The Functional Foods Research Program is designed to improve the awareness of the nutritional quality of processed foods.
 Our current research involves identification of bioactive components in foods, development of new technologies to improve their retention during processing and storage, and enhance biologically active component levels in new and existing food products.
 Our goal is to develop foods with elevated levels of these components that will ultimately reduce health care costs through prevention of degenerative diseases.